NLnetLabs/krill/doc/manual/source/hsm.rst

 All signers must have a ``type`` and a ``name`` and properties specific to the type of signer.

-The default configuration is equivalent to addding the following in ``krill.conf``:
+The default configuration is equivalent to adding the following in ``krill.conf``:

 .. code-block::